 A buildup of minerals in your water heater can make it far less efficient.
 The same goes for other appliances like dishwashers, coffee pots, washing machines, and humidifiers.
 Many advancements in technology have made “high efficiency” versions of all of these appliances, which can't function as intended when bogged down by hard water.

 Also, the icemaker in your fridge can stop working as scale deposits clog up valves.
 The American Water Works Association says hard water can cause a washing machine to wear out 30% faster than normal.

 Do any of these hard water conditions sound familiar?
 Whether your water comes from a well or a municipality, many homes face these problems every day.
 There are different solutions to different problems, but there's only one perfect answer to all your hard water issues: installing a water softener in your home.

-Our Evolve Series® Softeners remove things like calcium, magnesium and small amounts of iron from your water as it comes in from the source.
-It’s an investment that could save you headaches as well as money.
-The Evolve Series EVR, EVRS or ES use the latest technologies to efficiently soften your water so the rest of your home can run efficiently as well.
+Our Evolve Series® water softeners remove things like calcium, magnesium and small amounts of iron from your water as it comes in from the source.
+It's an investment that could save you headaches as well as money.
+The Evolve Series EVR, EVRS, or ES use the latest technologies to efficiently soften your water so the rest of your home can run efficiently as well.